opnsense/docs/source/manual/how-tos/IPv6_ZenUK.rst

 **Create Gateway**
 ------------------
 Firstly, we do need to set up a gateway, this is for monitoring more than anything else.
-Select Gateways->All then click ‘Add Gateway’.
+Select :menuselection:`Gateways --> All` then click ‘Add Gateway’.

 Now, we know that Zen give us a /64 on our WAN interface, for example.